Thinking about making your own rosin for dabs, but worried it might be too complicated?

 Additional Optional Equipment

-- Rosin Scraping Tool: Use this to scrape the rosin off the parchment paper.
+- Scraping Tool: Use this to scrape the SHO off the parchment paper.
 Some people will just use a knife, screwdriver or some other tool they already have, but it's much faster and easier to use the tool meant for the job.
 They're not overly expensive either.
 Here is a good one.

 - Pre-Press Mold: Use this to ensure your material is evenly packed inside the filter bag and that it is distributed all the way to the seams, to make pressing easier and to help prevent blowouts.
 Here are the molds we carry.